 b. any matter which according to law is either beyond the scope of Board authority or limited to action by Board alone.

-c. a complaint of a non-tenured administrator which arises by reason of his/her not being re-employed.
+c. a complaint of a non-tenured teacher which arises by reason of his/her not being re-employed.

-d. a complaint by any administrator occasioned by appointment to, or lack of appointment to, any position for which tenure is either not possible or not required.
+d. a complaint by any teacher occasioned by appointment to, or lack of appointment to, any position for which tenure is either not possible or not required.